... (a musical biography) ...

 He has worked regularly otherwise throughout the midwest and US as a guitarist, composer & arranger with performances and sideman work for local & national artists, weddings, parties, events as well as a featured songwriter/performer for the 2012 ND Governor's Inauguration.
 He led instrumental pop-jazz group The Elevators & in 2013 had the opportunity to return as a featured guest performer with Fargo South High Jazz band.

 From 2010-2014, he was Jazz Guitar Instructor at North Dakota State University and additionally has taught guitar lessons privately for over 15 years, seeing a few students also go on to graduate from Berklee.
-His approach to teaching involves developing creative & technical skills for practical application in playing many different styles of music.
+His approach to teaching involves developing creative & technical skills for practical application in playing all different styles of music.
 In 2013, he was also fortunate to spend a week at International Music Camp teaching guitar and as part of their Garage Band program.

 He currently continues to work as a BMI composer, guitarist & musician now based out of Keaau, HI, specializing in dramatic & orchestral production music.
-Some of his original material is available to license from Transition Music Corporation with placements on Entertainment Studios' networks.
+Some of his original music is available to license from Transition Music Corporation with placements on Entertainment Studios' networks.

 For any work inquiries, please see available contact information.